Stone, Kent: Rail

 Stone Crossing railway station (on London Road) is the local National Rail station, opened in 1908.
 It lies on the North Kent Line, with Southeastern trains providing direct services to central London (London Cannon Street, London Charing Cross, London St Pancras via Woolwich and Stratford) and to Kent destinations (Gravesend, Gillingham and beyond).
 Frequent peak-hour and off-peak services connect Stone with Dartford, London Bridge and Ebbsfleet.

 Vehicles (and buses)

 London Road within Stone, photographed 7 May 2009.

 By road, London Road/A226 runs through the village, providing frequent bus services.
-Transport for London route 492 (operated by Arriva London) connects Stone with Sidcup and Bluewater, while Arriva Kent Thameside routes (such as 477 to Orpington and 480 to Gravesend) and Ensign bus X80 (Bluewater–Lakeside–Chafford Hundred) serve local stops.
+Transport for London route 492 (operated by Arriva London) connects Stone with Sidcup and Bluewater, while Arriva Kent Thameside routes (such as 480 to Gravesend) and Ensign bus X80 (Bluewater–Lakeside–Chafford Hundred) serve local stops.
 The A2 motorway passes to the north (reachable via Darenth or Crossways), linking to the M25 (Dartford Crossing) and to central London and Kent.
 Travel by car or coach to Dartford town centre (for links to the A20 and A2) is quick via the A226 and A296.